slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Leadership is not about being followed, is about being first."
 -- til_danmunro@x*

+> *"The more you explain, the more they sense you doubt it too." (...)
+"Your emotions are biochemical reactions designed for survival, not truth."
+-- mozarrinsadaf@x*

 > *"The only thing that gives orders is balls."
 -- Tony Montana {fictional}*